Need advice? Call Now, Schedule a Meeting or Contact Us

 • Validating scope: In this stage, the deliverables are reviewed and either accepted as complete or revised once more.

-• Controlling scope: As the project is being executed, maintaining the control over project scope is necessary .
+• Controlling scope: As the project is being executed, maintaining the control over project management scope is necessary .
 So, controlling the project's scope is the process of monitoring the project's status and its project and product scope as well as managing the changes.
 Changes are found by comparing performance reports to project requirements.

 Project Scope Template